Richard Garland: Life and career

 Garland was born in Mineral Wells, Texas.
 He began his career in 1951, first appearing in the stage play Dark of the Moon at the Circle in the Square Theatre.

 Garland made his film debut in 1951 in the film Week-End with Father.
 He then made an appearance in the 1952 film The Cimarron Kid.
 Garland played Big Jim Moore in the film.
 In the same year, he appeared in the films The Battle at Apache Pass, Red Ball Express, Scarlet Angel, Untamed Frontier, Son of Ali Baba, and Torpedo Alley.

 Later film appearances included Forever Female (1953), The Desperado (1954), The Man from Bitter Ridge (1955), Friendly Persuasion (1956), My Gun Is Quick (1957), 13 Fighting Men (1960), Panic in Year Zero!
 (1962), and Mutiny in Outer Space (1965).
 His final credit was from the 1966 film The Chase.

 Garland made his television debut in the situation comedy series My Little Margie in 1953.
 He also made appearances in the western television series The Adventures of Kit Carson.

-He made guest-starring in television programs including The Deputy, 77 Sunset Strip, The Life and Legend of Wyatt Earp,The Rifleman, Mission: Impossible, 26 Men, Maverick, Daniel Boone, Perry Mason and The Virginian.
+He guest-starred in television programs including The Deputy, 77 Sunset Strip, The Life and Legend of Wyatt Earp,The Rifleman, Mission: Impossible, 26 Men, Maverick, Daniel Boone, Perry Mason and The Virginian.

-Personal life
+Personal life and death

 In 1951 Garland married the actress Beverly Garland.
 They were divorced in 1953.

-Death

 Garland began to drink heavily in the late 1950s.
-He died in May 1969 of alcoholism in Los Angeles, California, at the age of 41.
-His body was used in a medical school as a laboratory specimen.
+He died on May 24, 1969 of alcoholism in Los Angeles, California, at the age of 41.
+His body was used at USC Keck School of Medicine as a laboratory specimen.